mozaik-association/mozaik/docs/4Distribution-list-module.md

 # Distribution lists

-The Mozaik distribution list module offers additional functionalities to complement the Odoo standard.
-The module provides you to manage distribution lists of your organisation.
+The Mozaik distribution list module offers additional functionalities to complement the Odoo standard 'diffusion lists' from the Email marketing module.
-It will provide access to :

-- The general information of the distribution lists
+This module enables to create lists of contacts that meet very specific and detailed criteria.
+To build this domain, you can:

+- Use dynamic filters
-- The inclusion and exclusion filters
+- Build time-related filters
-- The export
+- Define multi-model domains
+- Include / Exclude specific people (opt in / opt out) from distribution lists

-## Distribution list
+## Distribution lists

+REECRIRE CETTE PARTIE POUR QUE CE SOIT PLUS INTERESSANT / DONNE PLUS D'INFOS SUR CE QUE SONT LES LISTES DE DISTRIBUTION OU CE QU'ON TROUVE DANS CE MENU (déjà evoquer ici les filtres inclus / exclus pour introduire la partie 2? )

 This functionality allows you to create, modify and manage the distribution lists related to your organisation.